pupil-labs/pupil-docs/src/invisible/how-tos/pupil-invisible-glasses/attach-the-head-strap.md

   </v-img>
 </div>

 Clip the strap connector onto the arms of your Pupil Invisible glasses.
-The cable should be on top of the glasses arms.
+The cable should be on top of the glasses' arms.
 The open side of the clip should be on the inside of the glasses frame.
 See the image for reference.